DanHanson82/python-aws-test-dump/README.md

 This isn't meant to be a backup tool and won't handle large amounts of data.

+## Installation

+This isn't on PyPI yet but it can be pip installed using the url from this repo.
+Debating if this is worth publishing or not.
+More for my personal use at the moment.

 ## Usage

 ### dynamo schema